-\Fiscal years end March 31 of the following year. a--Actual. f--Forecast (S&P Global Ratings' base-case assumptions) N.A.--Not available. &Assessment for 2018 onward reflects an update to our framework; those from earlier were derived using our previous criteria. †Adjusted with what S&P Global Ratings' views as equitylike reserves.
+\Fiscal years end March 31 of the following year. a--Actual. f--Forecast (S&P Global Ratings' base-case assumptions) §Assessment for 2018 onward reflects an update to our framework; those from earlier were derived using our previous criteria. †Adjusted with what S&P Global Ratings' views as equitylike reserves.